The Unpardonable Sin – Blasphemy Against the Holy Spirit

 The Scripture Verses

 1. This first verse comes from the Gospel of Mark.
 Before Jesus makes this statement, He is getting attacked by some of the Jewish Scribes.
 Jesus was casting demons out of people and these scribes were trying to tell everyone that Jesus was casting demons out of people by Beelzebub – the ruler of the demons.
-In other words, they were accusing Jesus of casting out demons by the power of Satan himself.

-Jesus then answers them right on the spot telling them how could Satan cast out Satan?
 He tells them that a house divided against itself cannot stand, and that it would make no logical sense for Satan to be casting out either himself or another one of his own demonic spirits.
 Satan would just be defeating his own purposes by even trying to do such a thing.

-Now here is what got these Scribes in major trouble with the Lord.
-They obviously knew they were witnessing major supernatural miracles seeing Jesus cast demons out of people.
 But instead of just walking away and keeping their mouths shut, or trying to discredit Jesus by saying nothing was really happening, or that these people were either not really possessed or all of this was just a figment of their imaginations – they make their one and final comment which will forever seal their fate for all of eternity – they literally attack the Holy Spirit Himself by saying that He was in fact the devil himself!

 They knew that Jesus had something else operating on the inside of Him that was accomplishing all of these dramatic miracles.
 The Bible makes it very clear that it was the power of the Holy Spirit operating through Jesus that was doing all of these dramatic miracles.